 What’s shareholder deadlock?

-However, just like in a marriage, differences can occur.
+Just like in a marriage, differences can occur.
 And smart entrepreneurs prepare for every eventuality so that they can get on with making a success of their business knowing there’s a safety net in the case of problems.

 One such problem is shareholder deadlock.
 Shareholder decisions are made by voting, and a decision usually needs a majority vote to pass.
 Sometimes, you even need a 75% majority or even unanimity.
 When shareholders can’t reach a decision, then there’s an impasse or ‘deadlock’.

-Where a company is owned by two shareholders who each hold 50% of the shares, or where there are multiple shareholders with an equal share of decision-making, this can be particularly problematic, especially if there’s also a deadlock at board level.
+Where a company is owned by two shareholders who each hold 50% of the shares, or where there are multiple shareholders with an equal share of decision-making, this can be particularly problematic, especially if there’s also a deadlock at the board level.

 What kinds of shareholder disputes can lead to deadlock?